daaquan/slim-angular/README.md

 ## Dependencies

-Your development environment must have the following to install Nuragio :
+Your development environment must have the following to install slim-angular :

 - PHP 5.6+ or 7
 - Composer